simonmichael/hledger/hledger/hledger_options.m4.md

 ```

-Or with no report period specified, show the value as of the last day of the journal (2000-03-01):
+With no report period specified, that shows the value as of the last day of the journal (2000-03-01):
 ```shell
 $ hledger -f- print --value-at=period
 2000/01/01